 As Jasper fans and cheerleaders chant, "Go, Jaguars!", green and white jerseys assemble in a scrimmage on the field.
 People of all ages often come up at Friday night football games to hug and thank Benton for the influence he's had on their lives or their children's lives.

 For the Jacksons, that influence continues to point them toward Christ.
-"Hopefully, one day my kids will be involved with Student Venture, too," James says.
+"Hopefully, one day my kids will be involved with the high school ministry, too," James says.